AsgrimS/squirro-coding-task/README.md

 ### Future improvements
 - Add more convenient way to add texts to the database.
 (As a txt file, or article parsing from a website.)
 - Add more tests.
-(For example, tests for the models, however those are cover in some degree by endpoints tests.)
+(For example, tests for the models, however those are covered in some degree by endpoints tests.)
 - Change cache to use redis instead of the default in-memory cache.
 - Add some kind of maximum document size limit.
 - Summarization could be delegated to celery workers and results could be saved in MongoDB.
 (This would allow for more complex summarization algorithms.)